Anthony Rizzo Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.
+- The Guardians pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Guardians' 3.99 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.01).

-- The Guardians give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (29 total, one per game).

-- The Guardians are sending Bibee (1-0) to make his second start of the season.

-- His last time out was on Wednesday against the Colorado Rockies, when the right-hander tossed 5 2/3 innings, surrendering one earned run while allowing six hits.
+- His last time out was on Friday against the Boston Red Sox, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.